Honeybomb/CodingProjects/README.md

 # CodingProjects
-Repository, for playing around with language and algorithms.
+Repository, for playing around with languages and algorithms.